Khaalidsub/docker-2-/README.md

 - docker rmi --> removes an image
 - docker push --> pushes the image into a registry
 - docker pull --> pulls the image from a registry
+- docker network --> the container networks
+  - ls --> lists all the networks
+  - inspect network_name --> lists the network details

 For the Docker Compose file , it is similar to what we have inserted within the command interface, but just makes life simpler